image of caduceus

 Transfer and Disposal of Medical Records

-• ensuring that patients receive reasonable notification and are given the opportunity to obtain copies of their records or arrange for the transfer of their medical records to another physician; and
+When a physician retires, terminates employment, or otherwise leaves a medical practice, he or she is responsible for ensuring that patients receive reasonable notification and are given the opportunity to obtain copies of their records or arrange for the transfer of their medical records to another physician.

-Employers of the departing physician are not required to provide notification, however, the departing physician remains responsible for providing notification consistent with the rules under §165.5.
+Employers of the departing physician are not required to provide notification, however, the departing physician remains responsible for providing notification consistent with the rules under §163.4.

 A physician, physician group, or organization (professional association, non-profit health organization, etc.) may not withhold information from a departing physician, required to provide notice, that is necessary for notification of patients.

-Board rule 165 in its entirety is available for review here.
+Board rule 163 in its entirety is available for review here.

 • The physician shall provide notice to patients of when the physician intends to terminate the practice, retire or relocate, and will no longer be available to patients, and offer patients the opportunity to obtain a copy of their medical records or have their records transferred.